rubenhelsloot/vp/README.md

 # vp

-All hail Matty, the great Constructor and master of Doubles!
+All hail Matty, the great Constructor and master of dobbels!